Centar Municipality, Skopje: Geography

 The Vardar River runs on the edge of the municipality along the border with Čair Municipality.
 Vodno Mountain overlooks Centar.
 The municipality's total area is 7.52 km2.

 Centar borders several other municipalities including: Karpoš Municipality to the west, Čair Municipality to the northeast, Aerodrom Municipality to the southeast, and Kisela Voda Municipality to the south.

 Demographics

-According to the last national census from 2002, the municipality has 45,412 inhabitants.
+According to the 2002 Macedonia census, the municipality had 45,412 inhabitants.
+According to the 2021 North Macedonia census, this municipality had 43,893 inhabitants.
 Ethnic groups in the municipality include: